Alberta's

 Bright future

-In January 2012, Norm officially retired and Trent purchased his 50% of the company, making him partners with his dad, Alex.
-Together they have begun the process of rebranding the company as Wilhauk Beef Jerky.
+In January 2012, Norm officially retired and Alex purchased his 50% of the company.
+Tthe process began of rebranding the company into what is now known as Wilhauk Beef Jerky.
 Meanwhile, sales and demand for the product continue to grow.

 On January 16, 2013, Alex Wilhauk lost his battle with Small Cell Lung Cancer at the age of 68 years old.
-Trent now owns 100% of Wilhauk Beef Jerky (Leduc Meat Packers LTD) and will continue to honor his father by continuing to offer excellent products and customer service that was the calling card of the Wilhauk name since 1965.
+Trent inherent 100% of Leduc Meat Packers LTD and will continue to honor his father by continuing to offer excellent products and customer service that was the calling card of the Wilhauk name since 1965.